-Want to enjoy the juiciest sweet strawberries, find out when they’re in season where you live.
-They aren’t around long so learn a trick to make strawberries last, you don’t want to miss out on a single berry.
+Want to enjoy juicy sweet strawberries, find out when strawberries are in season where you live.
+They aren’t around long so learn some tricks to make strawberries last, so you don’t miss out on a single berry.

 Every Spring, I anxiously await strawberry season.
 That means I can make strawberry chiffon pie, strawberry cake or just have some to put in a spinach salad.
 If you’re not lucky enough to be close to a strawberry farm, then it’s helpful to know when strawberries in your area are going to be ripe so you can get the freshest ones available.